bertiebertolo/Auto_BLASTp/README.md

      ```bash
      pip install biopython
      ```
+   - After this click select kernel on VS code and select the enviroment that you just created "blatsp_env" as your kernel.
 7. **BLAST+ Suite**:
    - Download the BLAST+ toolkit (version `2.16.0+`) from [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
    - Extract the downloaded archive.
 The extracted folder will be named `ncbi-blast-2.16.0+`.